QRAM: A Survey and Critique: Introduction

 Then in \Cref{sec:circuit-qram} we give state-of-the-art examples of \emph{circuit} QRAM from the literature.
 These are circuits to perform QRAM that are intended to work in the fault-tolerant layer by building the QRAM gate out of a more fundamental gate set.
 As expected, the cost is proportional to the number of bits of memory, and we show a tight lower bound for this.

-\Cref{sec:gate-qram} then explores the concept of passive gate QRAM, i.e., a device tailor-made to perform QRAM accesses without intervention, with \Cref{sec:errors} focusing specifically on errors.
+\Cref{sec:gate-qram} then explores the concept of passive hardware-QRAM, i.e., a device tailor-made to perform QRAM accesses without intervention, with \Cref{sec:errors} focusing specifically on errors.
 These describe the precise errors listed in the introduction.

 While some of these issues are quantum-specific, others seem to also apply to classical RAM, which we know is a feasible technology.
 In \Cref{sec:classical-ram}, we apply the same arguments to classical RAM.
 For each argument, either it does not apply because classical memory and its access is an easier task, or the analysis and real-world use of memory in large-scale devices already accounts for the costs we describe.